nqminh2525/1D-CNN-PSO/README.md

 # 1D-CNN-PSO
 # English version description
-Source code implementation for the research project: "CNN Configuration Optimization for IoT Attack Detection Problem" This project presents an enhanced approach based on the original research by [Kilichev et al.](https://www.mdpi.com/2227-7390/11/17/3724).
+Source code implementation for the research project: "CNN Configuration Optimization for IoT Attack Detection Problem" This project presents an enhanced approach based on the original research by Kilichev et al.[Hyperparameter Optimization for 1D-CNN-Based Network Intrusion Detection Using GA and PSO](https://www.mdpi.com/2227-7390/11/17/3724).
 Part of the research ideas have been published in the paper: ["A Novel Approach for 1D-CNN Hyperparameter Optimization in IoT Attack Detection using Particle Swarm Optimization"](https://isj.vn/index.php/journal_STIS/article/view/1097)
 ## File Structure
 The naming convention for each file is as follows:
 - 0.x (0.0 and 0.1): Original research implementation